marcbaetica/RESTful-Producer-Consumer/README.md

 This API will in turn be consumed by a client GUI running AngularJS which will be provided or any other method the user wishes to entail (eg: POSTMAN, CURL, or their own browser application capable of consuming RESTful services)

-# FOLDER STRUCTURE FOR:
+# FOLDER STRUCTURE:

 serverAPI: (finished)
 -
-- app/
+- app/						//location of MongoDB model (built through MongooseJS)
+							//files for the client app (can be deployed separately instead of being hosted by the server)
 ----- models/
 ---------- superheroes.js  // our superheroes model
 - node_modules/     // created by npm. holds our dependencies/packages